GPS Reception and Interference

 3. Click the Antenna Model Component Selector ().

-4. Select GPS FRPA () once the Select Component dialog box opens.
+4. Select GPS FRPA () when the Select Component dialog box opens.

 Modeling linear polarization